-Whether you hoped to save more, pay down debt, there is always the opportunity to make progress on your financial goals.
+Whether you hoped to save more, pay down debt, or make a significant purchase, there is always the opportunity to make progress on your financial goals.
 The new year is a natural opportunity—not just because it feels like a fresh start, but because end-of-year bonuses and yearend statements are coming in.
 However, checking in at the midpoint of the year can be just as valuable.
 How realistic were your goals, and were you actually able to change your habits to achieve them?

 In case you find you need a tune-up, we have a few tips to make your financial resolutions stick.